 If you’re a business owner, you are probably familiar with 401(k) and profit-sharing plans and maybe even set these up for your own employees.
-You might also know that in 2020, the largest tax-deductible contribution that a business owner, partner, or targeted employee is allowed to make to a 401(k) plans $57,000 in general, or $63,500 for individuals over 50 who are eligible to make “catch-up” contributions.
+You might also know that in 2020, the largest tax-deductible contribution that a business owner, partner, or targeted employee is allowed to make to a 401(k) plan is $57,000 in general, or $63,500 for individuals over 50 who are eligible to make “catch-up” contributions.

 If you wish to make larger tax-deductible contributions towards your retirement benefits and have already made the maximum allowed contribution to a 401(k) plan, a cash balance plan could be the next step.
 Read on to learn about opening a cash balance plan for retirement and the criteria that you would need to meet as a business owner to be eligible for this option.

 A cash balance plan is unique in that it has upper limits for contributions that exceed $200,000 for owners with large economic resources, depending on their age.
 However, this kind of benefit plan is less flexible than a 401(k) or profit-sharing plan.
 To be eligible, the business needs to be assured of steady earnings and profits during the current year and at least the next three to four years.